julianee-jk/IDAssignment1/README.md

 These are the current features and pages of my website as well as the additional features I plan to add in the future.

 ### Existing Features
 All the webpages share the same designs for the header page and footer.
+* **Global Features**
+    * Responsive for Mobile
-They also have parallax image backgrounds and texts that relate to the page.
+    * Parallax image backgrounds and texts that relate to the page.
-**All pages are responsive for Mobile.**
+    * Navigation Bar animation when hover

 * **Homepage - Index Page**
     * Arrow down on background image to scroll down on click